vekatze/neut/book/src/ADTs-and-lambdas.md

 where the `discriminant` is an integer that is used to distinguish constructors; In this case, the actual value for `MyCons` will be 1.
 That of `MyNil` will be 0.

 When `match` is used against a value of an ADT, the inner values of the given value are extracted, and the unnecessary data is freed.
-For example, if the given value is `MyCons(1, Nil)`, the following will happen:
+For example, if `MyCons(1, Nil)` is supplied to a `match`, the following will happen:

-1. the `1` and `pointer-to-Nil` are extracted to be used later,
+1. the `1` and `pointer-to-Nil` are bound to some variables,
-2. the `pointer-to-a` is discarded along its type `tau`, and
+2. the `pointer-to-a` is discarded along its type `tau`,
-3. the outer 4-word tuple is freed.
+3. the outer 4-word tuple is freed, and
+4. the body of the clause is executed.

 ---

-Also, if an ADT and all its constructor don't need any arguments, the internal representation of the type is optimized into an enum.
+If an ADT and all its constructor don't need any arguments, the internal representation of the type is optimized into an enum.
 For example, consider the following code:

 ```neut
 data color {